Farid-Alisafaei/Mechanobiology-of-Cardiomyocytes/README.md

 Cytoskeletal strain-stiffening amplifies tissue tension as a unifying regulator of cardiomyocyte contractility
 -----------------------------------------------------------------------------------------------------------------

-Running the simulations using the computational cell-tissue model
+Running the simulations using the computational tissue model

 Steps to run the simulations are provided here.